PublicDataWorks/complaint-manager/README.md

 # Complaint Manager

 This README is aimed at getting new users (Core Team and Contributors) set up to run Complaint Manager on their local machines.
-You will need the appropriate permissions to access the app for the code and its tests to run successfully.
+You will need the appropriate permissions for the app and its tests to run successfully.

 ## Local development setup